-This course will focus on the functional anatomy of the vertebral column, vertebrae, joints, ligaments, relevant neurovascular structures and the spinal cord.
-Presents the basic biomechanical principles necessary to understand and apply chiropractic adjustive procedures.
-The effects of loads on all forms of connective tissue as well as the relationship between forces applied to the body and the consequences of those forces on human motion.
+This course will focus on the functional anatomy of the vertebral column, vertebrae, joints, ligaments, relevant neurovascular structures, and the spinal cord.
+It presents the basic biomechanical principles necessary to understand and apply chiropractic adjustive procedures as well as the effects of loads on all forms of connective tissue as well as the relationship between forces applied to the body and the consequences of those forces on human motion.